You've probably heard of APIs, but could you explain to someone else what they are?

 But computers have a hard time with information that is not well structured.
 Here's the same information (more or less 😉) in a structured format that's very easy for computers to digest:

-This is a JSON document with three properties:
+This is a JSON document with three properties, organized as key-value pairs:

 name